section-engineering-education/engineering-education/articles/android-custom-views-extending-view-subclass/index.md

 Let's dive in!

 ### Prerequisites
-To follow through with this tutorial you will need:
+To follow through with this tutorial, you will need:
   1. [Android Studio](https://developer.android.com/studio) installed.
   2. Basic knowledge of building Android applications.
   3. Basic understanding of Kotlin programming language.